ericschoettle/3d-geo/README.md

 wireframe: true will give it a wire frame!!! (or only a wire frame?) check out flat vs true shading, MeshPhongMaterial vs MeshLambertMaterial

+OK, so plan for edges:

+* For loop testing top face against all lines - push to points
+* For loop testing bottom face against all lines - push to points
+* Points - group into sets of those on the same plane - test if the points have the same value (one or -1) in the x, y, or z direction
+* Make faces: if four points, find two opposite corners (larger on one axis, smaller on the other axis).
+Use those twice, and use the other two points once with the two repeated points to make triangular.
+* Make object out of those faces with the same color as the bed.
+* Text if box contains corner?
+That would be useful.